 Play in the Classroom – Stop Making Play a Four Letter Word

 Why do I cringe?

 They are learning.

-Learning through play is an amazing thing and something that is not accepted everywhere, particularly in a school setting.
+Learning through play in the classroom is an amazing thing and something that is not accepted everywhere, particularly in a school setting.

 Why is it that when kids walk through the doors of kindergarten the play is supposed to be only at recess?

-When did play become a 4 letter word?
-(THAT kind of 4 letter word -the kind I won’t type here on this site!)
+When did it become a 4 letter word?
+(THAT kind of 4 letter word – the kind I won’t type here on this site!)

 I have to say that I am beyond blessed to teach in a school and district that supports the idea of learning through play.
-My kindergarteners play EVERY DAY in the classroom and I am so thankful that this is not only allowed, but encouraged.
+My kindergarteners play EVERY DAY in the classroom.
+I am so thankful that this is not only allowed, but encouraged.

 So, why am I defending play if I am allowed to incorporate it in my teaching?